 Israel Surrounded by Enemies

-Israel has F-35 fighter jets the most advanced fighter in the history of air warfare
+Israel has F-35 fighter the most advanced fighter in the history of air warfare

 A History of the Middle East after WWII

 Gaza Strip from AboveClick thumbnail to view full-size

 The Gaza Strip